xubeisi/stjudecab.github.io/_pages/Genetics.md

 #### Technologies and methods

-The SJCAB Genetics Group is primarily a statistical genetics/bioinformatic group that uses a wide range of genomic, bioinformatic, and statistical methods including:
+The CAB Genetics Group is primarily a statistical genetics/bioinformatic group that uses a wide range of genomic, bioinformatic, and statistical methods including:

 - Amplicon sequencing
 - WES